Corporate Governance Guidelines

 - the Audit Committee shall generally be responsible for overseeing the integrity of the Company’s financial statements, its independent auditor, its internal audit function and compliance by the Company with legal and regulatory requirements;

-- the Compensation Committee shall generally be responsible for overseeing the Company’s compensation and benefits policies, evaluating senior executive performance and compensation and reviewing the Company’s management succession plan; and
+- the Compensation Committee shall generally be responsible for overseeing the Company’s compensation and benefits policies, evaluating senior executive performance and compensation, reviewing the Company’s management succession plan and preparing the report on executive compensation that the Securities and Exchange Commission rules require to be included in the Company’s annual proxy statement; and

-- the Nominating and Corporate Governance Committee shall generally be responsible for identifying qualified Board candidates, recommending director nominees and appointments to Board committees, evaluating Board performance, overseeing director compensation and overseeing the Company’s Corporate Governance Guidelines and Code of Business Conduct and Ethics.
+- the Nominating and Corporate Governance Committee shall generally be responsible for identifying qualified Board candidates, recommending to the Board director nominees for election, recommending directors for appointment to Board committees, overseeing the evaluation of the Board and overseeing the Company’s Corporate Governance Guidelines and Code of Business Conduct and Ethics.

 Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee shall operate pursuant to its own written charter.
 These charters shall, among other things, set forth the purpose, goals and responsibilities of the particular committee, the procedures for committee member appointment and removal and committee structure and operations, as well as reporting to the Board.
 The charters shall also provide for an annual evaluation of each committee’s performance.